 Complete light saber training with Darth Vader: The finale of the Jedi Training camp was light saber training.
 We taught the kids a variety of moves with their light sabers and then Darth Vader made a surprise appearance!

 The kids had no idea he was coming and were so shocked!
-We bought a Darth Vader costume for Matthew to wear at the party.
+We bought a Darth Vader costume for my husband Matthew to wear at the party.
 The costume we bought didn’t come with a full mask, but thankfully a friend had one and let us borrow it.

 Every child got to fight Darth once and then we took a group photo.
 My only regret was not getting a photo of Elias and Darth – especially since it was his Daddy!
 It was really hot and I was just thinking of getting Matthew out of that plastic mask.

 Pin the Lightsaber on Yoda: One additional game I made was pin the lightsaber on yoda.
 This was a special request from Elias.
 I printed a Yoda coloring sheet, blew it up to 11×17, cut him out and glued him on some foam board.

 The letters were cut using my Silhouette Cameo.
 I used electric green cardstock for the lightsabers and ran them through my Xyron creative station to put adhesive on the back so they were ready for the kids to stick to the game.

 When the jedis left, they received a Star Wars puzzle and piggy bank as their party favor.
 I bought these on clearance in the Target dollar spot.
 (The Yoda baskets were the special prizes from the egg hunt.)

 We also gave them Jedi Training Academy certificates (downloaded from here).